nnellans/terraform-guide/README.md

   nullable    = false  # supported in Terraform 1.1.0 and later

   # supported in Terraform 0.13.0 and later
-  # you can have multiple validation blocks
   validation {
-    # some condition that must resolve to either true or false
-    # the condition can reference this variable and this variable only
     condition     = var.exampleVarName > 10
-    # an error message to show if the condition is false
     error_message = "your value needs to be greater than 10" }
 }